The #1 SEO Mistake Business Owners Make and How to Fix It

 How to do this?
 Make sure existing customers are added to your email list and show up in their inbox consistently.
 This way, you can re-market to 1) customers you fought so hard to acquire in the first place and 2) keep fostering the relationship by delivering value.

-If you aren't leveraging email as a small business owner, you're leaving money on the table.
+If you aren't leveraging email as a small business owner, you're leaving money on the table (and for more non-social media marketing ideas, download the free guide 25 Ways to Market Your Business Aside from Social Media).
 It’s one of the best ways you can keep qualified website visitors coming back to your website over and over, which will signal to search engines that you have an engaged fanbase.

 Creating a strong multichannel marketing program in your business is going to be the best route for 1) setting the stage to drive organic traffic, 2) KEEPING valuable customers, and 3) expanding your digital presence online.